pokt-network/poktroll/pkg/appgateserver/docs/server.md

 ## Signatures

-The `AppGateServer` signs all requests (as both applications and gateways) using the ring of the application sending the request.
+The `AppGateServer` signs all requests (in both application and gateway mode) using the ring of the application sending the request.
 They sign the ring using the private key associated with the key used when starting the server.

-When a response is received from the supplier, it is verified using the public key of the supplier who made the request.
+When a response is received from the supplier, it is verified using the public key of the supplier who executed the request.

 ### Rings

 Rings are created using the application's on-chain state.
 This includes a list of addresses of gateways the specified application is delegated to.
+If an `AppGateServer` is started in application mode, and the application has delegated to gateways on-chain, even thought the application is self-signing, it's ring will still contain these gateways' addresses corresponding public keys.

 In order to create the ring these addresses are first converted to their corresponding public keys.
 This is achieved by querying the `auth` module.